lubuntu-team/manual/source/3/3.1/3.1.9/sddm_configuration.rst

 and open /etc/sddm.conf.
 Then to disable autologin remove the entire line [autologin].

-To test your sddm configuration and make sure it is a valid one so you can log in run
+To test your SDDM configuration and make sure it is a valid one so you can log in run

 .. code::